Austin Criminal Defense Lawyers

 It can be a scary experience when you’re arrested for a criminal offense, such as DWI, theft, or assault.
 You suddenly face an uncertain future and don’t know if you will have to serve time in prison.
 You should have an experienced and dedicated legal team by your side to fight for your freedom.

 If you were arrested for or charged with a crime in Texas, do not hesitate to contact The Law Office of William Jang, PLLC.
 We might be able to represent you in your case and defend against the criminal charge you face.

 Don’t let your future rest in the hands of an overworked public defender or unqualified lawyer.
-Call The Law Office of William Jang, PLLC at (512) 323-2333 today for a confidential consultation with one of our trusted and dependable criminal defense lawyers in Austin, TX.
+Call The Law Office of William Jang, PLLC at (512) 323-2333 or reach out to us online today for a confidential consultation with one of our trusted and dependable criminal defense lawyers in Austin, TX.